n4ver/N4TV/README.md

 ## TODO
 1. add database for league matches/logs analyzed for casting
-2. add shareable links to bottom of page on log page
 3. New part of dashboard: HLTV-esque rating system, using match database.